zephyrproject-rtos/zephyr/boards/arm/efr32_slwstk6061a/doc/efr32_slwstk6061a.rst

 Connect the EFR32-SLWSTK6061A to your host computer using the USB port and you should see a USB Serial Port.
 Use `J-Link`_ or Silicon Labs Simplicity Studio to flash the generated zephyr.bin.

-`OpenOCD`_ included in the Zephyr SDK v0.9.3 is too old and does not support the EFR32FG1P chip, neither does the latest OpenOCD 0.10.0 release.
-You will need to compile the newest version of the source code and install the tool yourself.
-Modify the following command if you install OpenOCD to a location different than the default /usr/local/.
+On a Linux host with Zephyr SDK installed you can run:

 .. code-block:: console

-   cmake -GNinja -DBOARD=efr32_slwstk6061a -DOPENOCD=/usr/local/bin/openocd -DOPENOCD_DEFAULT_PATH=/usr/local/share/openocd/scripts ..
    ninja flash

+The command is using `OpenOCD`_ runner.

 Open a serial terminal (minicom, putty, etc.) with the following settings: